cbteeple/docs/docs/3d_printing/coffee.md

 ## Bill of Materials

+{: .fs-5}
+For $85, you too can have a slow, loud, low-capacity burr grinder!

 Everything in this project came from Amazon.com.
 When buying hobby-grade things on Amazon, you often have to buy things in packs of several (for example, you can't just buy one DC barrel jack, you have to buy a pack of 12).
 As such, the "_Amazon Price_" here is the price of purchasing the packs of several parts, and the "_Price for This Build_" is only for the correct number of compoenents, not counting the leftovers.
 You can always use the leftovers for another project (that's how you become a packrat like me)!